tomjoht/tomjoht.github.io/_smartphones/pushandpull/21-updates-two-years-later.md

 * Phone
 * Authenticator

 I won't go through each app to explain why it's necessary.
 I imagine you have a similar list of apps that, if you had to eliminate them, their absence would make your life more difficult.
-I spent a lot of time trying to figure out workarounds for the apps (especially texting).
+I spent a lot of time trying to figure out workarounds in the absence of these apps (especially texting).
 It's possible in many cases, but with each passing year, smartphone apps become more saturated and integrated into how society functions.

 More to the point, though, these apps aren't what's toxic about smartphones.
 My list mostly includes utility apps.
 I don't doomscroll any of these apps.
 You can scroll the "Updates" in Google Maps, but it's really boring after about 30 seconds.
 You also won't be sucked into your weather app for too long.